2AA4-W23/Island-Network-Generation/pathfinder/README.md

 | getDistanceValueFromSource(Node source, Node target)  | Get the distance to any target node in the graph from the specified source node      | Returns a double value containing the minimum distance to get from the source node to the specified target node.
 Null if path is invalid |

 # General Usage
-1) Import the Pathfinder library into your project
+1) Import the Pathfinder library into your project (Island as an example)
 2) Create Nodes and Edges as desired with Properties (if applicable)
 3) Add nodes and edges to sets
 4) Instantiate a graph, there exists two types of Graphs implemented: DirectedGraph, UndirectedGraph